We took IdentityIQ for a spin to see if it has what it takes to protect our identity.

 Overall, the dashboard was easy to use and very intuitive— on a computer, that is.
 IdentityIQ lacks a mobile app, so whenever we wanted to check our dashboard on a smartphone, we had to use our mobile browser.
 It’s still fairly easy to use, but the smaller screen made it harder to navigate.

 The Cost of IdentityIQ’s Protection

 IdentityIQ’s pricing model was easy to understand.
 As the price increases, so does the number of features and benefits.
-The Secure Max plan ($29.99 per month), which is what we tested, offers the most features, while the Secure Plan ($6.99 per month) offers only the basics.
+The Secure Max plan, which is what we tested, offers the most features, while the Secure Plan offers only the basics.
 Take note that there are two types of subscriptions from IdentityIQ.
 The first one offers identity theft protection only, while the second one offers identity theft protection and malware protection for a few extra bucks a month.
 The malware protection is courtesy of Bitdefender, which you can read about in our Bitdefender antivirus review.

 |Secure Plan||Secure Plus||Secure Pro||Secure Max|

 |Monthly price with Bitdefender||$8.99||$11.99||$21.99||$32.99|

 |Credit score change monitoring||No||No||Yes||Yes|